12 Weeks to a Successful Housecleaning Business.

 We also know that in the beginning, momentum is everything, so we’re here to help with precisely that in our 12-week Launch & Learn program.

 The name of our company came about as the result of entrepreneur Rohan Gilkes.
 He created a 27-day live tour of his idea-to-business launch of a house cleaning business, which resulted in the development of a maid service software – Launch27.

 So, we know 27 days is possible, but let’s face it, Rohan was a seasoned entrepreneur when he accomplished this feat.
-Some of you may be first time entrepreneurs, so…
+But, on the other hand, some of you may be first-time entrepreneurs, so…

 Let’s give you some breathing room. 🙂

 Still, you may be asking yourself, “Can I really do this?”
 As we mentioned, we’ve watched thousands do so, but to be perfectly honest, the answer to that question is why you’re here – to make the leap and find that you can do it!